-Many university centers for teaching and learning (CTLs) facilitate writing groups for interested faculty and staff.
+Many university centers for teaching and learning (CTLs) facilitate writing accountability groups.
 Participants report enjoying greater productivity and support, than when writing alone.
 Research shows that individuals attending at least 70% of writing group sessions report the greatest gains in productivity (Skarupski, 2018).

 Writing Accountability Groups are kept small, between 4-8 members.
 They meet weekly for 2 hours at a time.
 Members begin their meetings with approximately 10-15 minutes to share their progress over the past week and their goals for that day’s silent writing time.
 Then, after a silent writing period of about 90-100 minutes, the group members close with another 10-15 minutes to share the progress they made, and their writing goals for the next week.